Trip Overview

 Day 1

-Arrival in Nepal and transfer to hotel.
+Arrival in Nepal and transfer to the hotel.
 Your guide will be at the airport to greet you and take you to your hotel.
 Sleep off the jet lag and build up your bike if you have the energy!

 Accommodations: Wood Apple Hotel